realdlee/todo_app/README.md

 # Pre-work - *ToDo Demo*

 This is an Android demo application for managing todo items.
+It encourages users to only focus on 3 tasks (which is the maximum).

-Time spent: **4** hours spent in total
+Time spent: **6** hours spent in total

 ##Completed User stories:
 - [x] Required: User can add and remove todo items